hep1998630/Real-ESRGAN-aws/blogpost.md

 ## Definition
 ### Project Overview
 This blog post is a walkthrough in deploying [Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN) in Amazon Web Services (AWS).
 Real-ESRGAN is a state-of-the-art GAN-based model for image super resolution tasks.
-Real-ESRGAN improves opon its ancestor the [ESRGAN](https://github.com/xinntao/ESRGAN) in the means of inference time, making it a suitable option for real-time image super-resoltuion tasks.
+Real-ESRGAN improves opon its ancestor the [ESRGAN](https://github.com/xinntao/ESRGAN), making it a suitable option for real-time image super-resoltuion tasks.
 In this blog post, I will explain how you can deploy Real-ESRGAN in AWS and build a web application for your users to interact with it.
 ### Utilized Techologies
 This project utilizes the following technologies to deploy REal-ESRGAN on AWS:
 - **Real-ESRGAN** : The GAN-based model by [@Xinntao](https://github.com/xinntao) which provides real-time inference capabilities for image super-resolution.
 - **Amazon EC2 instance** : This is the main AWS service I am going to use.
 Amazon Elastic Compute Cloud (Amazon EC2) provides on-demand, scalable computing capacity in the Amazon Web Services (AWS) Cloud as explained in the [AWS docs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html).
 - **Docker** : I used [Docker](https://www.docker.com/) as a containarization framework to easily deploy and launch my application in AWS.
 - **FastAPI** : [FastAPI](https://fastapi.tiangolo.com/) is used as a web-framework.
-FastAPI is a modern, fast (high-performance), web framework for building APIs with Python based on standard Python type hints [docs](https://fastapi.tiangolo.com/).
+FastAPI is a modern, fast (high-performance), web framework for building APIs with Python based on standard Python type hints ([docs](https://fastapi.tiangolo.com/)).
 - **Uvicorn** : [Uvicorn](https://www.uvicorn.org/) is used as an ASGI web server.
 - **Gradio** : Gradio is used to build user-interface to interact with the application.